I am such a foodie that whenever I go on vacation one of the things I look forward to the most is visiting different grocery stores.

 What to Buy at Sprouts Farmers Market

 The number one reason to go to Sprouts is the produce.
-I mean if you are going used the word “Farmers Market” in your name you better deliver the goods.
+A stop in the produce department is a must for all the incredible buys.
+I mean if you are going used the word "Farmers Market" in your name you better deliver the goods.
 And they do.
 I got some amazing deals on some quality produce (asparagus for .88/lb, broccoli crowns for .98/lb, Brussels sprouts for $1.99/lb.).
 This alone would be enough to bring me into the store each and every week.
-For me to have an outstanding produce department you have to have something unique – you must have items that not every grocery store carries.
-I knew already that Sprouts is a big supporter of the country’s premier grape growers – the Grapery, the ones who brought Cotton Candy grapes to the world.
+For me to have an outstanding produce department you have to have something unique - you must have items that not every grocery store carries.
+I knew already that Sprouts is a big supporter of the country's premier grape growers - the Grapery, the ones who brought Cotton Candy grapes to the world.
 I saw first hand when I spotted the Kiwi berries.
 These are small kiwis that are completely edible, skin and all.
 You just pop them in your mouth like a kumquat.
 So not only do they have great sales on quality produce, they have special items to add some excitement to your cart.

 2. Organic Produce